villekf/OMEGA/README.md

 MinGW++ for MATLAB can be downloaded from [here](https://se.mathworks.com/matlabcentral/fileexchange/52848-matlab-support-for-mingw-w64-c-c-compiler).

-Visual studio can be downloaded from [here](https://visualstudio.microsoft.com/).
+Visual Studio can be downloaded from [here](https://visualstudio.microsoft.com/).
 For Visual studio you'll only need "Desktop development with C++".

 On Ubuntu you can install g++ with `sudo apt install build-essential`.